 - a.
 Board-certified psychiatrist - b.
 Psychologist or psychologist associate - c.
 Psychiatric mental health nurse practitioner - d.
 Clinical social worker, mental health counselor or marriage and family therapist - e.
 A program licensed, approved, established, maintained, contracted with or operated by the Oregon Office of Mental Health & Addiction Services - f.
-An associate or resident in the field of counseling, marriage and family therapy, social work or psychology who is practicing under a board-approved supervision plan with a provider who is contracted and credentialed with Moda Health
+An associate or resident in the field of counseling, marriage and family therapy, social work or psychology who is practicing under a board-approved supervision plan and working for a provider who is contracted and credentialed with Moda Health in their specific service areas.
+See Section 5 for more information about networks.
+Covered medical expenses are paid at a higher rate when an in-network provider is used, as shown in Section 3.